 Share this post:

-Rock Island Auction Company’s October 4 - 7 Sporting & Collector Auction extravaganza is overflowing with every type of firearm imaginable.
+Rock Island Auction Company’s fantastic slate of firearms auctions are overflowing with every type of gun imaginable.
 Whether you’re a seasoned gun collector or a first-time buyer hoping to get started in the hottest hobby around, the selection of gun collection must haves up for bid caters to every type of arms enthusiast.
-Below is just a small sample of what awaits this fall.

 When you think of the most American guns, the M1911 probably ranks high on the list.
 And why shouldn't it?
 "Old Slabside" is the longest-serving sidearm in U.S. military history and the pistol that helped the United States become back to back World War champs.
 The 1911 genre is wildly popular, and every great gun collection should contain at least one original 1911.

 After serving with distinction in WW1, the M1911 design pioneered by John Moses Browning underwent a series of small refinements intended to make the .45 ACP handgun even easier to shoot.
 These included a shortened trigger, extended hammer spurs, simplified checkered grips, an arched mainspring housing, a thicker front sight, and angled clearance cutouts.
 Designated the M1911A1, no major changes were made to the 1911’s internals, testifying to the pistol’s exemplary performance record.
 As the most widely carried American pistol of WW2, the M1911A1 is a gun collection must have for any US military aficionado.

 The continued popularity of the 1911 pistol and its variants is reflected in the genre's impressive price growth in recent years.
 When it comes to design, reliability, customization, historic pedigree, and iconic silhouette, the 1911 pistol design has few rivals, and modern examples like the Nighthawk Custom Predator 1911 continue to turn heads at Rock Island Auction Company.